mukira/Cescric-PuepleAir-Grafana/README.md

 - `pressure` -> `purpleair_pressure`
 - `humidity` -> `purpleair_humidity`

-Additionally, the AQI is computed for PM2.5 (both from the instant value and the 10-minute average) using this US EPA formula to roughly match what is shown on the PurpleAir map (for some reason the API does not provide this calculation in its response): https://community.purpleair.com/t/how-to-calculate-the-us-epa-pm2-5-aqi/877.
+Additionally, the AQI is computed for PM2.5 (both from the instant value and the 10-minute average) using this US EPA formula to roughly match what is shown on the PurpleAir map (for whatever reason, the API does not provide this calculation in its response): https://community.purpleair.com/t/how-to-calculate-the-us-epa-pm2-5-aqi/877.
 The AQI values also are computed using the AQandU conversion as well, and you can use the `conversion` label as a filter depending on whether you want to use that (`conversion="AQandU"`) or not (`conversion="None"`)
 - `purpleair_aqi_pm2_5`
 - `purpleair_aqi_pm2_5_10_minute`
 - `purpleair_aqi_pm10_0`